NoaHimesaka1873/blend-docs/guides/Container Management Guide/index.md

 :::info

-If you do not see this, reboot.
+If you do not see this, make sure to run `sudo pacman -Syu` and reboot.

 :::